© April 20, 2017 | Schulter Etyang

 I don’t like going to these places – hospitals, police stations, exam rooms, driver’s licensing centers and airports.
 I don’t like going to these places at all.
-Whenever I go to these places for whatever reasons even legitimate ones, my body twitches, squirms, I breathe heavily, sweat, and I try to calm my nerves by reading through books that I have on my Kindle app.
+Whenever I go to these places for whatever reasons, even legitimate ones, my body twitches, squirms, I breathe heavily, sweat, and I try to calm my nerves by reading through the books that I have on my Kindle app.
 Something about these places makes me apprehensive and nervous.

 And the long queues?
 Even if seats are provided, the long queues just finish me off.
 And what about this?
 You could wait that long and when you get to the counter to be served you are informed that you don’t have the documentation they need to approve your application.
 You have to go back and sort that out.
 Wow… Now my blood boils…